-In the ACT, pharmacists that meet a specific criteria can provide influenza and the diphtheria, tetanus, a-cellular pertussis (dTpa) vaccinations to patients 16 years and over without a prescription.
+From April 2020, pharmacists and pre-registrant pharmacists that meet specific criteria in the ACT, can provide influenza vaccinations to persons aged 10 years and over, and the diphtheria-tetanus-acellular pertussis (dTpa) and measles-mums-rubellea (MMR) vaccinations to persons aged 16 years and over, without a prescription.

-The Public Health (Community Pharmacy) Code of Practice 2016 (No 1) [53KB PDF] clause 4 stipulates compliance with the ACT Pharmacist Vaccination Standards.
+The Public Health (Community Pharmacy) Code of Practice 2016 (No 1) clause 4 stipulates compliance with the ACT Pharmacist Vaccination Standards.

-The Medicines, Poisons and Therapeutic Goods (Vaccinations by Pharmacists) Direction 2019 (No 1) [425Kb PDF] includes the ACT Pharmacist Vaccination Standards.
+The Medicines, Poisons and Therapeutic Goods (Vaccinations by Pharmacists) Direction 2020 (No1) includes the ACT Pharmacist Vaccination Standards.

 The ACT Government Pharmacist Vaccinations webpage contains fact sheets, the ACT Vaccination Standards, an Immunisation Adverse Event Reporting Form and a Pharmacist Vaccination Influenza Record Form.